The Importance of Precision: Measuring Espresso Shots by Weight vs. Volume

 Related Posts

-Looking for a budget-friendly espresso machine?
-Check out our top picks for beginners, all under $200.
+Looking for an affordable espresso machine?
+Check out our top picks for budget-friendly options under $2000 for beginners.
 Perfect for home baristas!